BSH Hausgeräte: 2003–2013

 Stove production in the U.S. began in 2003, as well as the production of washing machines and dryers.
 BSH also moved to a new group headquarters in Munich-Neuperlach, Germany.
 In 2004, BSH bought out Fedders, which produced room air conditioners in Estella, Spain.
 That same year, the cornerstone was laid for a dryer factory in Łódź, Poland, and BSH Electrical Appliances (Jiangsu) Co.
 Ltd. was founded in Nanjing, China.

 In 2005, BSH purchased a plot for a refrigerator/freezer factory in Strelna, a suburb of Saint Petersburg, Russia, as well as laying the cornerstone for Appliance Park in Nanjing, China, and opening the new dryer factory in Łódź, Poland.
 In 2006, dishwasher production began in Çerkezköy, Turkey.
 In 2007, a refrigerator/freezer factory was opened and the cornerstone laid for a washing machine factory in Saint Petersburg, Russia, and for a washing machine factory in Nanjing, China.
 In 2009, washing machine production started up in Nanjing and BSH Home Appliances Private Limited was founded in Mumbai, India.

 BSH Home Appliances Saudi Arabia LLC was founded in Jeddah, Saudi Arabia in 2010.
 In 2011, the newly constructed Laundry Technology Center was opened in the Technopark in Berlin, Germany, as a replacement for the Berlin-Gartenfeld location.
 That same year, ground was broken for a development center for fully automatic coffee machines and espresso machines in Traunreut, Germany.
 In 2012, BSH opened a washing machine factory in St. Petersburg, Russia.
 In November 2012, BSH also announced its intention to acquire the Polish home appliance manufacturer Zelmer by means of a public takeover bid.
 The transaction was completed in March 2013 with the purchase of over 97 percent of Zelmer's capital.
-Also that year, the cornerstone was laid for the first BSH factory in India, which opened in 2014 in Chennai.
-In November 2015, BSH laid the cornerstone for its first Chinese dishwasher factory in Chuzhou, specializing in production for the Chinese market.

 2014–present

 On September 22, 2014, Siemens and Bosch announced that Siemens would be selling all its shares in their joint enterprise to Bosch, pending the approval of the antitrust authorities.
 The sale was completed on January 5, 2015, and from that point on the company was under the sole ownership of Bosch.
 As part of the acquisition, the company's name was changed to BSH Hausgeräte GmbH.

 In 2020, BSH sold the rights to its Zelmer brand to the Spanish group B&B Trends and sold the production facilities of the former Athens factory to Pyramis.

-Since 2016, "We are BSH" was the new guiding principle.
-"What drives us: We want to be the first choice for consumers worldwide.
-We are growing responsibly and doing our part to protect our environment and its natural resources".